alphazframework/zest-docs-latest/docs/component.md

 ## What is component?

-A component is piece of code that have own routes,controllers,models,views,Middlewares and locals .
+A component is a piece of code that has its own routes, controllers, models, views, middlewares and locals.

 ## Structure of component
 The structure of component are as follow.
 All components should be in `App/Components` folder

-In this example we're going to create helloworld component the structure are as follow
+In this example we're going to create helloworld component.
+The structure is as follow.

 - Components {main component folder}
   - helloworld {sub component folder e.g component name}